lj64212585/codex-relay/README.md

 ## Use Relay Installer

+For the packaged Windows app, download **[Relay Installer v1.0.0](https://github.com/lj64212585/codex-relay/releases/tag/v1.0.0)** from GitHub Releases.
+The release Assets include the single-file Win64 executable and its SHA-256 checksum.

-If you prefer not to copy Skill and Agent files by hand, start the configuration-driven local web installer from the repository root.
-It requires Python 3.11 or later, listens only on `127.0.0.1`, defaults to English, and provides an English/Chinese switch plus light and dark themes.
+If you prefer to run the installer from source, start the configuration-driven local web installer from the repository root.
+This workflow requires Python 3.11 or later, listens only on `127.0.0.1`, defaults to English, and provides an English/Chinese switch plus light and dark themes.

 ```powershell
 .\tools\relay-installer\start.ps1